Mqlvin/fortnite-dropmap/README.md

 # Fortnite Dropmap Generator
-A free-to-use Fortinte drop map generator, using the [landingtutorial.com](https://landingtutorial.com) API to generate drops, and the [fortnite.gg](https://fortnite.gg) website to download the visuals.
+A free-to-use Fortnite drop map generator, using the [landingtutorial.com](https://landingtutorial.com) API to generate drops, and the [fortnite.gg](https://fortnite.gg) website to download the visuals.

 ## Prerequisites
 You will need Python's `pillow` library.
 Install this appropriately, for example `pip3 install pillow` or `pacman -Sy python-pillow`